10/20/74 - 3/26/94

 bars, and serving his full life sentence for the murder of Shannon

-Denise Melendi will be looked at during the analysis.
+Denise Melendi will be reviewed at during the analysis.

 Below is where you need to write and help us keep him off the streets so